 |Total Fat 9g||12%|

 |Saturated Fat 6g||28%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Crockpot risotto is a wonderfully easy way to make a classic Italian dish with little effort.
 When making risotto the traditional way on the stovetop, you have to stir and stir to get the rice to release its starch as it cooks.
 In the slow cooker, you only have to stir twice, and this recipe will taste just like the traditional rich and creamy dish.

 This recipe only takes two hours to make in the crockpot, so it's not one you can turn on and then leave the house.
 You do have to stick around to stir and add ingredients.

-Arborio rice is a short-grain rice with lots of amylopectins, a branched starch that makes the finished dish so creamy.
-It's really necessary to the success of this dish.
+Arborio rice is short-grain rice with lots of amylopectins, a branched starch that makes the finished dish so creamy.
+It's essential for the success of this dish.

 The pear nectar adds a slightly floral flavor to this recipe, and the wine adds wonderful flavor.
 Just add more chicken broth if you don't want to use wine or pear nectar.

 The last time I made this I stirred in some chopped ham leftover from Easter.
 It was marvelous.
 You can also add cooked chicken, shrimp, or even meatballs.